relaxdiego/python-based-operator/README.md

 git push origin
 ```

-Then install the dev dependencies using `pip-sync` as illustrated above.
+Then install the dev dependencies using `pip-sync` as illustrated above
+since the dev dependencies import the runtime dependency requirements.